 Dyslexia Friendly Schools Initiative

-The special educational needs support service (SENSS) works with schools in Staffordshire to help them achieve 'dyslexia friendly’ school status.
+The SEN and Inclusion services (SENIS) works with schools in Staffordshire to help them achieve 'dyslexia friendly’ school status.

 Dyslexia Friendly Schools: Level One